-2018 U.S. Open odds and picks: Tigers Woods projection from model that predicted four golf majors
+2018 U.S. Open odds and picks: Tiger Woods projection from model that predicted four golf majors

 One huge surprise the model is calling for at the U.S. Open this year: Tiger Woods, one of the top Vegas favorites, makes a strong run, but falls just short of winning the title.

 Woods, a 14-time major champion, won his last U.S. Open in 2008 at Torrey Pines.
-His last appearance at Shinnecock Hills was in 2004, where he finished 17th.
+His last appearance at Shinnecock Hills was in 2004, when he finished 17th.
 However, Woods knows how to perform at the U.S Open.
 His 15-stroke win in 2000 at Pebble Beach remains the largest margin of victory in U.S. Open history.

-Another surprise: Jason Day, whom Vegas views as a top contender, finishes outside the top 10.
+Another surprise: Jason Day, who Vegas views as a top contender, finishes outside the top 10.
 He's somebody to completely steer clear of at the U.S. Open 2018.

-Day is in the top 10 of the Official World Golf Rankings, but has failed to finish better than 20th in five of his last seven starts.
-He's coming off a disappointing 44th place finish at the Memorial Tournament that saw him shoot 74 in his final two rounds.
+Day is in the top 10 of the Official World Golf Rankings, but has failed to finish better than 20th in five of his past seven starts.
+He's coming off a disappointing 44th-place finish at the Memorial Tournament that saw him shoot 74 in his final two rounds.

 Day's 62.03 driving accuracy percentage could cause trouble at Shinnecock Hills, a place where accuracy off the tee is vital.
 He's certainly capable of bouncing back on one of golf's biggest stages, but there are far better values than the 16-1 U.S. Open odds Day is getting.